pledge4future/WePledge/frontend/src/views/markdowns/methodology.md

 \end{aligned}
 $$

 The reference temperature is fixed for simplicity, and is chosen in our case to be consistent with the literature values (15.5°C for heating, and 22°C for cooling [9,10,11]).
 The $\max$ function is used to ensure that degree days are only calculated for times where the temperature is either below the heating reference temperature (indicating heating is required), or above the cooling reference temperature (indicating cooling is required).
-In practice, the inside temperature of a building will fluctuate - especially in intermittently heated buildings, and the thermostat settings may influence both the definition of the reference temperature and the response as the outside temperature approaches this reference temperature (ex. through a soft cutoff).
+In practice, the inside temperature of a building will fluctuate (especially in intermittently heated buildings), and the thermostat settings may influence either the reference temperature or the degree days behaviour as the outside temperature approaches this reference temperature (ex. through a soft cutoff).
 However, we choose to simplify and standardize our definition of degree days, noting that most of these effects will be reflected in the building consumption anyway.
-Given a location and time period, this function obtains an hourly ERA5 reanalysis temperature data [16], then performs a numerical integration.
+Given a location and time period, this functions above are computed using hourly ERA5 reanalysis temperature data [16] and numerical integration.

 We can then use the computed degree days to more fairly compare heating and cooling consumption between different years or locations.
 See the two examples below.

 #### Example 1: Comparing heating consumption over 3 months within a single working group

 A working group called WG1 starts to use P4F in January 2020 with a heating consumption of 300 units.
 WG1 is interested in comparing their heating consumption in the following 2 months of February and March with their original consumption in January.
-In other words, they wonder: If the weather conditions had been the same in February and March as they were in January, would they have saved energy due to their improved consumption behaviors?
+In other words: If the weather conditions had been the same in February and March as they were in January, would they have saved energy due to their improved consumption behaviors?

-The Rescaled heating consumption reflects the heating or cooling consumption rescaled by the weather conditions of reference year.

 Working group | Month/year | Heating/cooling consumption | Degree days | Scale factor | Rescaled heating consumption
 ------------ | ------------- | ------------- | ------------ | ------------- | -------------